 - Register for the SAT via an international representative.

 - Choose to pay by check or money order.

 Related Topic: SAT Requirements

 Points to Remember When Registering for the SAT Test

-- Register early, well before the SAT registration deadline.
-Mark your calendar when will your SAT registration date would be – it will be ideal if your SAT registration date would be at least 6 weeks before the test date.
+- Register early, well before the SAT registration deadline to give you time to prepare and to avoid late registration fees.
+Mark your calendar when your SAT registration date would be.
+Ideally, it would be at least 6 weeks before the test date.
 If you miss the SAT registration deadline, you will be subject to pay the late registration fees, or you won’t be able to take the SAT test at all.

-- Pick your best SAT test date that fits your schedule, allowing you to have an ample time for your SAT test prep.
-The details below will help you pick the SAT test date that would fit into your schedule and would provide you enough amount of time for your SAT test prep:
+- Pick your best SAT test date that fits your schedule, allowing you to have enough time for your SAT test prep.
+Here are some factors to consider when choosing your SAT test date:

 - Whether you plan to retake the SAT